 A PARTNERSHIP-BASED APPROACH

-By choosing to build its new Training Center in Poissy, in the Yvelines, Paris Saint-Germain hopes to help drive the region forward and maximise the Center’s positive impact on the area by creating jobs, rallying the community and supporting local initiatives.
+By choosing to build its new Campus in Poissy, in the Yvelines, Paris Saint-Germain hopes to help drive the region forward and maximise the Campus’ positive impact on the area by creating jobs, rallying the community and supporting local initiatives.
 In concrete terms, partnerships will be formed to facilitate local recruitment.
-A network of local craftsmen and producers will be used to oversee the vegetable garden, plant trees, and supply the Center with fresh produce, for example.
+A network of local craftsmen and producers will be used to oversee the vegetable garden, plant trees, and supply the Campus with fresh produce, for example.
 The Club is willing to consider any other initiatives that might tie in with the project.

-The creation of the Paris Saint-Germain Training Center is a unique opportunity to strengthen the historic bonds that link the Club with its origins in the Yvelines.
+The creation of the Paris Saint-Germain Campus is a unique opportunity to strengthen the historic bonds that link the Club with its origins in the Yvelines.
 For the department’s youngsters, it is a source of motivation and inspiration.

-With the creation of more than 1,000 jobs in the construction and operations phase, the Paris Saint-Germain Training Center will bring a positive and long-lasting dynamic to the city of Poissy.
+With the creation of more than 1,000 jobs in the construction and operations phase, the Paris Saint-Germain Campus will bring a positive and long-lasting dynamic to the city of Poissy.

 A preliminary consultation was carried out within the framework of the project, and I wanted it to be as open as possible.
 I became involved because the project needed someone neutral, who would organise meetings between the Club and the local area and constantly seek constructive dialogue.
 We combined all the ingredients to make this consultation a success for everyone, ending in a project understood by all involved, enriched with local contributions, and which creates a bond with the local area.